-- Steering headset,
+- Steering headset

 - Stem,

-- Handlebars and
+- Handlebars

-- Suspension fork.
+- Fork.

 3.3.2.3 Steering headset

 The steering headset (also known as a bike headset or simply a headset) is the fork bearing system in the frame.
 A distinction is made between two different types: